drevops/vortex/README.md

 ## Maintenance of marketing website

-The page is published automatically once changes pushed.
+The page is published automatically once changes are pushed.

 ### Compile site locally